Made locally in Saratoga Springs, NY

 NAME: Italydar is the name of one of the first and favorite horses for Oliva Stables.
 The silhouette in the Oliva Vineyards logo is Italydar crossing the finish line in one of his wins.
 Also, if Italydar’s name sounds familiar it’s because he was named after his grandfather, the famous horse, Alydar.
 The Oliva’s combined their Italian heritage and Alydar and came up with Italydar.

-Morning Line Favorite
+Morning Line Favorite (sold out)

 WINE: This semi-sweet Riesling has a light golden hue with clean flavors of grapefruit and finishes with a crisp acidity.
 Rieslings are a food-friendly wine, lending themselves to a wide range of potential food pairings, especially seafood, chicken and pork, even spicy foods and desserts such as apple pie.